danibram/bumblebee/README.md

 For now the operations are:
 - RegEx : to find inside the object a fields and put in an array.
 - everyElement : to loop over the elements of an array and make the transformations
+- everyElementToArray : to loop over the elements of an array and create an object, you need to specify the key of the every element (__key)

 Remember that this module is underconstruction, if you have some needs try to follow the essential structure of the application, and i try to merge all request.
-Usully i use this module, so im adapting frecuently.
+Usully i use this module, so im adapting frecuently, and sometimes wont be really well optimized, all suggestions are welcome.

+Thanks!

 ## Examples
-###_(From 0.3.0 Examples)_
+###_(From 0.3.X Examples)_
 ```javascript
     initialObject = {};
     var referenceObject = {